SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 - Supporting Documentation
 - Future Improvements
 - Known Limitations
+- Engineering Principles
+- Acknowledgements
 - Author

 ---

 # Project Overview

-NeighbourLoan is a community marketplace where neighbours can borrow and lend tools instead of purchasing equipment they may only need occasionally.
+NeighbourLoan is a community marketplace that allows neighbours to lend and borrow tools instead of purchasing equipment that may only be needed occasionally.

 The application demonstrates how a well-scoped MVP can solve a real-world problem while maintaining a clean user experience and scalable frontend architecture.

-Throughout development, emphasis was placed on:
+Throughout development, the focus was placed on:

 - Building only high-value functionality
 - Creating reusable React components